Interlisp/Interlisp.github.io/content/en/medley/project/vocabulary/_index.md

 : The ANSI Standard for Common Lisp

 Starting with the Lyric release of Interlisp-D and then the Medley release, the implementation of Medley included implementations of Common Lisp (CLtL 1) as well as the Interlisp dialect in a single development environment; this was made possible by using the (Common Lisp) “package” feature to allow both dialects to be intermixed.

+Dfasl
+: A compiled form of Medley Interlisp files.

+DLISP
+: By Warren Teitelman: a first attempt at building a “Display” (GUI) with Interlisp running on Maxc (A PDP-10 clone) a Xerox Alto as a graphics terminal connected to it via Ethernet.`

+Dorado Lisp
+: The reimplementation of the AltoLisp microcode on the Dorado – a research prototype.

+Fugue
+: An obsolete named release of Interlisp-D.

+Harmony
+: An obsolete named release of Interlisp-D.

+Intermezzo
+: An obsolete named release of Interlisp-D.

+Interlisp
+: A GitHub “organization” with ~20 repositories, see <https://github.com/Interlisp>
+: Both a language and, in some cases, the implementation of that language.
+Usually used with some other wording or refinement

+Interlisp: The Language and its usage
+: A book by Steve Kaisler which describes Interlisp of the 1970s & 80s

+Interlisp.org
+: a “domain name”, used for some web sites and email addresses

+- <https://interlisp.org>  – the address of the main web site
+- <https://online.interlisp.org> – the address of a service that lets you run Medley
+- <info@interlisp.org>             - an email address of a group that can respond to questions

+Interlisp-10
+: The first implementation of “Interlisp” for the DEC PDP-10 / Tenex

+Interlisp-360
+: Implemention of Interlisp for the IBM-360

+Interlisp-D
+: What Dorado Lisp became.
+The D stood for both “Display” and “D-machine”.
+An implementation of

+- Interlisp the language
+- The Interlisp programming tools
+- A Graphical User interface to Interlisp programming development
+- A large number of tools, utilities, games, screen-savers
+- A Lisp-based operating system for D-machines which, when coupled with microcode implementation of a Virtual Machine, allowed the D-machines to operate as a personal workstation.
+Each D-machine had its own microcode with different configurations and micro-instructions.

+Interlisp-VAX
+: Implementation of Interlisp for Digitial Equipment Corporation VAX systems

+InterlispOrg
+: A [California-registered](https://rct.doj.ca.gov/Verification/Web/Details.aspx?result=c7aa8cb2-16ec-458a-be56-41f963365258) non-profit organization  (DBA Interlisp.org) Established
+        August 2021.
+501c3  EIN 87-2528093  California registered charity CT0278267.
+        President Larry Masinter, Treasurer Ron Kaplan, Secretary Herb Jellinek.

+Koto
+: An obsolete named releases of Interlisp-D.

+Lcom
+: Used as a file ending, xxx.lcom, for compiled Medley files.

+Lyric
+: An obsolete named releases of Interlisp-D.

+Medley
+: The final named release of Interlisp-D.

+Medley 1.0, Medley 2.01, Medley 3.5 numbered releases of Interlisp-D : At some point the name Interlisp-D was retired and Medley used to name the software.

+Maiko
+: An implementation of the functions of the microcode D-machine, but written in C for the
+      Sun Microsystems (RISC-like) SPARC processor workstation, initially developed by Fuji Xerox.
+Subsequently ported to little-endian processors and other operating systems.

+SDL
+: Structured Design Language

+Sysout
+: A file containing the saved state of Interlisp virtual memroy

+X11
+: The X Window System

 ### Organizations